General Medical Council (2013) Good medical practice London, GMC.

 Where you have the knowledge, skills and experience to do so safely.

-General Medical Council (2008) Consent: patients and doctors making decisions together London, GMC.
+General Medical Council (2020) Decision making and consent London, GMC.

 ‘Parents’ here means all those with parental responsibility for the child.